Faizan-E-Mustafa/Faizan-E-Mustafa.github.io/_posts/2019-09-27-ProjectGermany.md

     [***Here is Link***](https://www.notion.so/Project-Germany-9f07122d9f5547e59d5edb85aa0c5c9b) to the Website:

-{% include figure image_path="/images/posts/ProjectGermany/b.png" alt="this is a placeholder image" caption="Screen Shot of Webdite" %}
+{% include figure image_path="/images/posts/ProjectGermany/b.png" alt="this is a placeholder image" caption="Screen Shot of Website" %}

 If you need any help , feel free to contact me.